 - Everyday Health Inc. runs a network of health websites and mobile applications ranging from in-depth medical content for prevention and management to healthy lifestyle tips.
 The New York City based company was founded in 2002.

 - Health Guru Media launched in 2007 providing consumers an array of health videos on the web with a library with more than 2,250 videos covering 100+ health conditions.
 Healthguru.com landed nearly two million dollars in investments as of January 2012.

 - Zipnosis allows you to diagnose and treat minor health problems by filling out a questionnaire using a computer or smartphone.
 Found in 2010, Zipnosis uses physician assistants and nurse practitioners to make the diagnosis.

 - Virtuwell is an online diagnostic site that is the latest spinoff of HealthPartners, based in Minnesota.
-HealthPartners, operating for more than 50 years as a top-ranked commercial health plan, launched Virtuwell in 2010.
+HealthPartners, a commercial health plan that has been operating for more than 50 years, launched Virtuwell in 2010.

 - Headquartered in Wayne, Pa., Healthy Humans created a user-friendly portal Health eHub, an online site that encourages patients to become more involved in preventative care.
 Healthy Humans was founded in 2007 and has received $2 million since its inception.

 - Treatment Online, Inc. members use a network of health care professionals to offer evaluation tools for depression, anxiety, attention deficit hyperactivity disorders and other psychological syndromes.
 The company was founded in 2006 and is based in New York City.

 - Officially launched in 2008, stickk.com is a website dedicated to promoting a healthier lifestyle to achieve a personal goal, whether it's losing weight or quitting smoking.
 Since launching, stickk.com has raised $2.23 million in funding.